ortus-docs/cbox-cborm-docs/criteria-queries/coldbox-criteria-builder/results.md

      .like("name", "lui%")
      .list();

-// Count via projections of all users that start with the letter 'L' var count = c.like("name","L%").count();
+// Count via projections of all users that start with the letter 'L' or 'l' using case-insensitive-like var count = c.ilike("name","L%").count();

 ```